LeoKeidran/tc-autosplitters/index.md

 Regardless of which set of images you are using, the setup will be the same regardless.

-1. Ensure you have a copy of AutoSplit 2.0 or newer (link above).
+1. Ensure you have a copy of AutoSplit 2.0 or newer (link above for releases).
 2. Within a folder, place the image folder, the AutoSplit.exe file, and the *'.toml'* file for your relevant game.
 You can have multiple files and folders collectively here in the event you run multiple games.
 3. Move the AutoSplitIntegration.dll into your LiveSplit components folder (often found at C:\Program Files (x86)\LiveSplit\Components).
 4. Start OBS, or your recording/streaming software of choice, and start LiveSplit.